aws-samples/amazon-sagemaker-build-train-deploy/README.md

 ## License

-The contents of this workshop are licensed under the [Apache 2.0 License](./LICENSE).
+The contents of this workshop are licensed under the [MIT-0 License](./LICENSE).

 ## Acknowledgements